orthecreedence/runcl/README.md

   CFG_IMAGE  : Image file to load by default.
   CFG_HEAP   : Default heap size (bytes).
   CFG_STACK  : Default stack size (bytes).
+  CFG_RLWRAP : Whether or not to use rlwrap when running lisp (1 by default).

 example ~/.runcl